 Lundy Island is a small but spectacular granite outcrop in the Bristol Channel off the north Devon coast, just three miles long and less than a mile wide.
-Its dramatic history as a 17th century Barbary pirate outpost belies its present day reputation as a nature lover’s island utopia.
-Since 1969, it’s been managed by the Landmark Trust who rent out a variety of holiday accommodation, including the castle keep and the lighthouse, and its status as England’s only Marine Nature Reserve makes it the ideal getaway destination for hardy divers and birdwatchers.
+Its dramatic history as a 17th century Barbary pirate outpost belies its present day reputation as a nature lover’s utopia.
+Since 1969, it’s been managed by the Landmark Trust who rent out a variety of holiday accommodation, including the castle keep and the lighthouse, and its status as England’s only Marine Nature Reserve makes it the ideal getaway for hardy divers and birdwatchers.

 Moving onwards to the western side of Scotland, Berneray lies between the islands of North Uist and Harris in the Outer Hebrides.
-Once home to Prince Charles for a week as he was secretly taught the islander’s agricultural ways, Berneray is best known for its remarkable beaches and the incredible quality of its light, making it a perfect destination for photographers and artists.
+Once home to Prince Charles for a week as he was secretly taught the islanders’ agricultural ways, Berneray is best known for its remarkable beaches and the incredible quality of its light, making it a perfect destination for photographers and artists.
 There’s a smattering of B&Bs and farmhouse accommodation on the island, but for the ultimate waterside location, check out the hostel – a traditional thatched croft on the beach.

 Rathlin is Northern Ireland’s only inhabited offshore island and lies six miles from Ballycastle on the County Antrim coast.
 Although the island is home to thousands more puffins and peregrines than people, it’s seen its share of human drama down the centuries: in 1306 embattled Scottish King Robert the Bruce sought refuge in Rathlin Castle, and bloody battles between rival clans raged for years in the 16th and 17th centuries.
-Nowadays though, it’s mainly just a peaceful refuge for seabirds and their observers, with a notable interruption to the tranquility occurring when Richard Branson’s hot-air balloon came down just out to sea on his record-breaking transatlantic crossing in 1987.
+Nowadays though, it’s mainly just a peaceful refuge for seabirds and their observers, with a notable interruption in tranquility when Richard Branson’s hot-air balloon came down just out to sea on his record-breaking transatlantic crossing in 1987.

 Also known as the Island of 20,000 Saints and in Welsh as Ynys Enlli, Bardsey has long been an important centre of religious pilgrimage.
 In medieval times, three pilgrimages to Bardsey were considered to be the equal of one to Rome.
 Modern day visitors can just take the ferry from the Welsh mainland, and in the summer Bardsey is home to a few hundred grey seals who can often be seen chilling out on the rocks or larking about in the sea.
 If you fancy making the crossing, check the weather before you go.
-In the year 2000, seventeen tourists got stranded on the island for two whole weeks while gale force winds lashed the shore, preventing rescue boats from reaching them.
+In the year 2000, 18 tourists found themselves stranded on the island for two whole weeks while gale force winds lashed the shore, preventing rescue boats from reaching them.